Training and progression

 Funding for teacher training in Scotland

-For eligibility, information and advice on funding visit the Student Awards Agency Scotland (SAAS) website or contact your home funding body if you reside elsewhere in the UK.
+For eligibility information and advice on funding visit the Student Awards Agency Scotland (SAAS) website or contact your home funding body if you reside elsewhere in the UK.
 Information on funding and fees is also available from Teach in Scotland.

 Scotland’s Teacher Induction Scheme

 Teachers working in state and independent schools in Scotland must be registered by GTC Scotland.
-On successful completion of a PGDE, graduates attain the standard for provisional registration (SPR) with GTC Scotland.
-To meet the standard for full registration (SFR), graduates undertake a period of probationary teaching.
+On successful completion of a PGDE, graduates attain the Standard for Provisional Registration (SPR) with GTC Scotland.
+To meet the Standard for Full Registration (SFR), graduates undertake a period of probationary teaching.

 The Scottish government guarantees a one-year (190 teaching days) probationary placement in state schools for all eligible graduates through the teacher induction scheme (TIS).
-To be eligible for the TIS scheme, graduates need to have obtained a teaching qualification from a Scottish university and been eligible for public funding for their course (for example, be from a UK country or the Republic of Ireland or have settled or pre-settled status, if from the EU).
+To be eligible for the TIS, graduates need to have obtained a teaching qualification from a Scottish university and been eligible for public funding for their course (for example, be from a UK country or the Republic of Ireland or have settled or pre-settled status, if from the EU).
 Advice is available from GTC Scotland .

 The flexible route

-If you’re not eligible, do not wish to join the TIS, would prefer part-time work, are teaching in an independent school or want to achieve full registration in a second subject, the flexible route is another way to gain the SFR.
+If you are not eligible, do not wish to join the TIS, would prefer part-time work, are teaching in an independent school or want to achieve full registration in a second subject, the flexible route is another way to gain the SFR.
 From 1 August 2023 probation can take a minimum of 190 days (reduced from 270 days prior to this date) to complete through this route and probationers must find their own post.

 Getting a job after your probation year